uhm-descartes/ee445/morea/single-neuron/experience-CHANGE-ME.md

 the stochastic gradient descent algorithm.
 Along these lines, you are asked to replicate the Linear Regression and the Support Vector Machine algorithms as well.

-The particular point to note is the perceptron defined in the notebook.
+The particular point to note is the perceptron loss defined in the notebook.
 This is a tensorflow function written in the notebook rather than a loss function imported from keras, and it implements the loss
 \\[ l(y, \hat{y})  = \max \bigl[ 0, - y \hat{y} \bigr], \\]